 The first is a healthy, civil society.
 It is an essential bulwark that provides citizens with multiple channels through which to exercise effectively both their rights and duties of citizenship.
-Even at a very basic level, only a strong civil society can assure isolated rural populations, and the marginalized urban poor of a reasonable prospect of humane treatment, personal security, equity, the absence of discrimination, and access to opportunity.
+Even at a very basic level, only a strong civil society can assure isolated rural populations, and the marginalised urban poor of a reasonable prospect of humane treatment, personal security, equity, the absence of discrimination, and access to opportunity.

 The second precondition is pluralism.
-Pluralism means peoples of diverse backgrounds and interests, coming together in organizations of varying types and goals, for different kinds and forms of creative expression, which are valuable and deserving of support by government and society as a whole.
+Pluralism means peoples of diverse backgrounds and interests, coming together in organisations of varying types and goals, for different kinds and forms of creative expression, which are valuable and deserving of support by government and society as a whole.

 The rejection of pluralism is pervasive across the globe and plays a significant role in breeding destructive conflicts.
 Examples are scattered across the world’s map: in Asia, in the Middle East, in Africa, in Europe, in the Americas.
 No continent has been spared from the tragedies of death, of misery and of the persecution of minorities.
 Are such high-risk situations predictable?
 If the answer is, “Yes”, then what can be done about them, to pre-empt the risk that the rejection of pluralism will become the spark that sets human conflict aflame?
 Is the onus not on leadership, in all parts of the world, to build a knowledge base about such situations and consider strategies for preventing them?
 For, I deeply believe that our collective conscience must accept that pluralism is no less important than human rights for ensuring peace, successful democracy and a better quality of life.

-I am optimistic that much constructive work can be done, and I would cite one example—only one from the perspective of forty years of experience of agencies of the Aga Khan Development Network—in which the careful, patient development of institutions of civil society helped to created the capacity to manage and legitimize pluralism.
+I am optimistic that much constructive work can be done, and I would cite one example—only one from the perspective of forty years of experience of agencies of the Aga Khan Development Network—in which the careful, patient development of institutions of civil society helped to created the capacity to manage and legitimise pluralism.

 In Northern Pakistan, once one of the poorest areas on earth, our Network has been working for over twenty years, with CIDA as our lead partner.
 Isolated and bypassed rural communities of different ethnic and religious backgrounds—Shia, Sunni and non-Muslim—struggled to eke out a meager living, farming small holdings in the harsh environment of this mountain desert ecosystem.
 Relations among the communities were often hostile.
 The challenge for the Network was to create sustainable, inclusive processes of development in which diverse communities could participate together and seek joint solutions to common problems.

-To summarize two decades of work in Northern Pakistan: over 3,900 village based organizations, comprising a mix of broad-based representations and interest-specific groups in such fields as women’s initiatives, water usage, and savings and credit were established.
+To summarise two decades of work in Northern Pakistan: over 3,900 village based organisations, comprising a mix of broad-based representations and interest-specific groups in such fields as women’s initiatives, water usage, and savings and credit were established.
 The quality of life of 1.3 million people living in a rural environment, representative of the majority of the population of Asia and Africa, has been dramatically improved.
 Per capita income has increased by 300%, savings have soared, and there have been marked improvements in male and female education, primary health, housing, sanitation and cultural awareness.
 Former antagonists have debated and worked together to create new programs and social structures in Northern Pakistan, and more recently in Tajikistan.
 Consensus around hope in the future has replaced conflict born of despair and memories of the past.

 This micro experiment with grass roots democracy, civil society and pluralism has also underlined for everyone involved the enormous importance of competence and advancement by merit.
 Inherent in the notion of merit is the idea of equality of access to opportunities.
-Citizens who possess potential, whatever the community to which they belong, can only realize their potential if they have access to good education, good health and prospects to advance through enterprise.
+Citizens who possess potential, whatever the community to which they belong, can only realise their potential if they have access to good education, good health and prospects to advance through enterprise.
 Without this equity, merit does not develop.

 A secure pluralistic society requires communities that are educated and confident both in the identity and depth of their own traditions and in those of their neighbours.
 Democracies must be educated if they are to express themselves competently, and their electorates are to reach informed opinions about the great issues at stake.
 Perhaps the greatest obstacle to pluralism and democracy, however, is the lacuna in the general education of the populations involved.

 A dramatic illustration is the uninformed speculation about conflict between the Muslim world and others.
-The clash, if there is such a broad civilizational collision, is not of cultures but of ignorance.
+The clash, if there is such a broad civilisational collision, is not of cultures but of ignorance.
 How many leaders even in the West, whether in politics, the media or other professions which in their own ways shape public opinion, grow up aware that the historic root cause of the conflict in the Middle East was an outcome of the First World War?
 Or that the tragedy that is Kashmir is an unresolved colonial legacy, and that neither had anything to do with the faith of Islam?
 To what extent is the public aware that the deployment of Afghanistan as a proxy by both sides in the Cold War, is a major factor in her recent history of tragic woes?
 These matters, which now touch the lives of all world citizens, are simply not addressed at any level of general education in most Western countries.

 Humanities curricula in many educational institutions in the West, rarely feature great Muslim philosophers, scientists, astronomers and writers of the classical age of Islam, such as Avicenna, Farabi and al-Kindi, Nasir Khusraw and Tusi.
-This lack of knowledge and appreciation of the civilizations of the Muslim world is a major factor that colors media stereotypes, by concentrating on political hotspots in the Muslim world, and referring to organisations as terrorist and Islamic first, and only obliquely, if at all, to their national origins or political goals.
+This lack of knowledge and appreciation of the civilisations of the Muslim world is a major factor that colors media stereotypes, by concentrating on political hotspots in the Muslim world, and referring to organisations as terrorist and Islamic first, and only obliquely, if at all, to their national origins or political goals.

 No wonder that the bogey of Islam as a monolith, irreconcilable to the values of the West or, worse, as a seedbed of violence, lurks behind its depiction as being both opposed to, and incapable of, pluralism.
 This image flies directly in the face of the respect that Islam’s cherished scripture confers upon believers in monotheistic traditions, calling upon Muslims to engage with them in the finest manner, and with wisdom.
 History is replete with illustrations where Muslims have entrusted their most treasured possessions, even members of their families, to the care of Christians.
 Muslim willingness to learn from Jewish erudition in medicine, statecraft and other realms of knowledge, is well exemplified by the place of honour accorded Jewish scholars at the court of the Fatimid Imam-Caliphs of Egypt.

 Intellectual honesty and greater knowledge are essential if current explosive situations are to be understood as inherited conflicts and—rather than being specific to the Muslim world—driven by ethnic and demographic difference, economic inequity and unresolved political situations.
 An excellent example of what is needed, to shape national sentiments as well as guide foreign policy in this perilous time, is the recent Parliamentary committee report entitled, “Exploring Canada’s Relations with the Countries of the Muslim World”.
 I wish there were time to comment on a number of the observations of the report, but in its very opening sentence, which begins, “The dynamic complexity and diversity of the Muslim world….” the report sets the tone of balance and wisdom that suffuse its recommendations.
-It emphasizes history, education, and the urgent need for communication and general knowledge in observing that, “Understanding Islamic influences on government and state policies, on social and economic relations, cultural norms, individual and group rights and the like, necessarily goes far beyond the question of the extreme, violent-minority edges of Islamist activity”.
+It emphasises history, education, and the urgent need for communication and general knowledge in observing that, “Understanding Islamic influences on government and state policies, on social and economic relations, cultural norms, individual and group rights and the like, necessarily goes far beyond the question of the extreme, violent-minority edges of Islamist activity”.
 I warmly hope that the resources can be found to bring to life the constructive recommendations of this fine report, as the need for such rational voices is great.

-It is urgent that the West gain a better understanding of the Islamic world, which, as the Parliamentary report notes, is a hugely diverse collectivity of civilizations that has developed, and continues to evolve, in response to multiple societal influences—agricultural and rural, commercial and urban, scientific and philosophical, literary and political.
+It is urgent that the West gain a better understanding of the Islamic world, which, as the Parliamentary report notes, is a hugely diverse collectivity of civilisations that has developed, and continues to evolve, in response to multiple societal influences—agricultural and rural, commercial and urban, scientific and philosophical, literary and political.
 Just like other great traditions, the Islamic world cannot be understood only by its faith, but as a total picture whose history is closely tied to that of the Judeo-Christian world.

 In this situation of a conflict of ignorance between the Muslim world and the West, an example of Canada’s bridging is the support given by CIDA and McMaster to the Aga Khan University School of Nursing.
 Not only did this partnership transform nursing education, and the nursing profession, in Pakistan, but is also now having a significant impact in Kenya, Tanzania, Uganda, Afghanistan and Syria by offering women in these countries new and respected professional opportunities.